bevyengine/rfcs/rfcs/ui-building-blocks.md

 User interfaces in Bevy are made out of **widgets**, which are modified by the **styles** that are applied to them, and the aesthetic and functional behavior of is ultimately implemented through **UI systems**.

-A **widget** is a distinct part of the UI that needs its own data: be that its position, local state or any style parameters.
+A **widget** is a distinct part of the UI that needs its own data: be that its position, local state or any attributes.
 Widgets in Bevy are represented by entities with a `Widget` marker component.

 Each widget has an associated `Styles` component, which contains a `Vec<Entity>` which points to some (possibly 0) number of **styles**, represented as entities with a `Style` marker component.

-Each style in that vector is applied, in order, to the widget, overriding the **style parameters** that already exist.
-Style parameters are stored as components, and serve to control some element of its presentation, such as the font, background color or text alignment.
-Style parameters can be reused across disparate widget types, with functionality achieved through systems that query for the relevant components.
+Each style in that vector is applied, in order, to the widget, overriding the **attributes** that already exist. attributes are stored as components, and serve to control some element of its presentation, such as the font, background color or text alignment. attributes can be reused across disparate widget types, with functionality achieved through systems that query for the relevant components.
-The type of the style parameter components determines which behavior it controls, while the value returned by `.get()` controls the final behavior of the widget.
+The type of the attribute components determines which behavior it controls, while the value returned by `.get()` controls the final behavior of the widget.

-Every style parameter has both a `MyStyle<Base>` and a `MyStyle<Final>` variant, stored together on each entity.
+Every attribute has both a `MyStyle<Base>` and a `MyStyle<Final>` variant, stored together on each entity.
-When creating a new style parameter, you must ensure that it implements `StyleParam`, typically achieved with `#[derive(StyleParam)]`.
+When creating a new attribute, you must ensure that it implements `StyleParam`, typically achieved with `#[derive(StyleParam)]`.

 Styles can be modified directly, by modifying the `Styles` component of the widgets you wish to modify.
 When spawning entities, you may find it convenient to work with the relevant `EntityCommands` methods instead